- Good value

 The 2018 Hyundai Kona is awaiting its dinner date with a wall, so we’re withholding our score for now.
 (Read more about how we rate cars.)

-Aside from official scores, the Kona is equipped with a standard complement of airbags including front head and knee airbags, and side-impact airbags for all passengers.
+The Kona is equipped with a standard complement of airbags including front head and knee airbags, and side-impact airbags for all passengers.
 In addition to standard traction and stability control systems, a rearview camera is standard on all trims too.

 Active safety equipment is available, but it’s frustratingly walled into two trims.
 Blind-spot monitors are standard on SEL models and higher.